 Roof Over Deck Types

 Generally speaking, there are three main designs for roofed decks:

 - Shed roof.
 A shed roof is the simplest option for deck roofing.
 It consists of a single, sloping surface that extends from the exterior house wall to the support rods.
 This type of roof works well for long, narrow decks.

 - Gable roof.
-This type of roof is triangular in shape with sloping sides, which allow for drainage of rain or snow.
+This type of roof is triangular with sloping sides, which allow for drainage of rain or snow.
 Gable roofs are a popular choice because they don’t require complex roof framing, and they easily blend in with the structure of a home.

 - Hip roof.
 Like gable roofs, hip roofs also have sloping sides, but they tend to slope more gently.
 These roofs are a bit more difficult to install because they require a more complex support system, but they are very sturdy.